rujultelavane/Dementia-Screening-AI4ALL-09D-Project/README.md

 version, DOI: `10.21415/CQCW-1F92`) — Cookie Theft picture-description recordings and CHAT transcripts from Control and Dementia participants.

+A special **thank you** to TalkBank for allowing our group to use the research data to create a meaningful project!

 - Text: 552 transcripts (243 Control / 309 Dementia)
 - Audio: 395 recordings (163 Control / 232 Dementia)